open-cluster-management-io/enhancements/guidelines/README.md

 1. **Fill out the "overview" sections.** This includes the Summary and Motivation sections.
 These should be easy and explain why the community should desire this enhancement.
-1. **Create a PR in the Enhacements repo.** Assign it to folks with expertise in that domain to help sponsor the process.
+1. **Create a PR in the Enhancements repo.** Assign it to folks with expertise in that domain to help sponsor the process.
 1. **Merge at each milestone.** Merge when the design is able to transition to a new status (provisional, implementable, implemented, etc.).
 View anything